City of Derry Airport: 1945–1989

 The airport has its origins in the Second World War.
 In 1941, the Royal Air Force (RAF) Eglinton air base was established as the home to No. 133 Squadron RAF which flew Hawker Hurricanes in defence of the city.
 In 1942 the base was occupied by No. 41 Squadron RAF.
 In 1943 the airfield became a Fleet Air Arm base called RNAS Eglinton (HMS Gannet) and was home to No. 1847 Fleet Air Arm Squadron which provided convoy air cover as part of the Battle of the Atlantic.
-RNAS Eglinton closed in April 1959 with the remaining squadrons moving to RAF Ballyhalbert, Co.
-Down and RAF Ballykelly, Co.
-Londonderry.
+RNAS Eglinton closed in April 1959 with the remaining squadrons moving to RAF Ballyhalbert, County Down and RAF Ballykelly, County Londonderry.

 After the war, the base remained a military establishment until the 1950s when the Ministry of Defence returned much of the land to the original landowners.
 The original name of the airport was Londonderry Eglinton Airport and it was usually just referred to as "Eglinton".
 Some limited commercial activities were undertaken at the airfield during the 1960s when Emerald Airways operated a service to Glasgow.
 Emerald built a new terminal building and control tower to support services with the first flight to Glasgow operating on 16 September 1967.
 During most of the 1970s, the only flying at Eglinton was carried out by Eglinton Flying Club which is still based at the airport.
 In 1978 Londonderry City Council decided to purchase the airfield with a view to improving the transport infrastructure for the northwest of Ireland.
 The airport has slowly developed since then with private short-haul charters to various destinations within the British Isles, a service which still continues including the recent addition of helicopter pilot training and charter services.
 Loganair introduced the first scheduled flight between Derry and Glasgow in 1979, a route which was dropped due to rising fuel costs.
 This route was the only route for ten years until Loganair introduced an additional daily Manchester service in 1989.